You can certainly make tea without using a kettle at all.

 Start with cold filtered water and pour it into your kettle.
 Allow the water to warm up, until it is right before the boiling point.
 Some tea drinkers allow the water to reach a rolling boil if they’re making a stronger tea such as black, but for most types of tea, you want a lower temperature.

 Once you remove the water from the burner, take a thermometer and check the water’s temperature.
-If you’re making green tea or white tea, use water with a lower temperature than for black tea, which can handle a higher temperature.
+If you’re making green tea or white tea, use water with a lower temperature than for black tea, blends made from black tea (like chai) or herbal teas, which can all handle a higher temperature.

 Fill up a loose-leaf infuser with your favorite tea leaves and place the infuser in your teacup or teapot.
 Use about one teaspoon of loose-leaf tea per cup.
 Allow the tea to steep for the appropriate amount of time, then remove the infuser.